FAQs: The new Adena Fayette Medical Center

 The new Adena Fayette Medical Center represents a $70 million investment in the health and future of Fayette County.
 Funding comes from a combination of operating revenue, private financing, state and federal grants, and community support – not local taxpayer dollars.

 There are meaningful opportunities for individuals and organizations to get involved through donations and philanthropic support.
 Contributions help enhance patient spaces, advance medical care, and expand community health programs – going beyond the essentials to create a truly exceptional health care experience.
 There are meaningful opportunities for individuals and organizations to get involved through donations.
+Learn how you can support.

 Yes, all current providers and services will remain available at the existing hospital throughout the transition.
+Click here to find care.

 The new hospital will include enhanced emergency services, advanced imaging and diagnostics, enhanced surgical suites, and specialty care including general surgery, pain management, orthopedics, oncology, non-delivery OB/GYN, podiatry, and more.